Wanna Play A Show at 5BAR?

 4. Links to your music or art, not just a pic of the band

 1. Please promote your art.
-We like when you create flyers, use these media files to tag onto the posts
+We like when you create flyers, use these media files to tag onto the posts.
+Bring in your friends.
+We want your show to have loads of happy people enjoying it, it’s also nice for us to share our audience with you, and vice versa to us

 2. Tag us when you create content for the show tag us with these: #5BAR, @5BAR.co on Instagram, www.Facebook.com/5BARbeloit

 3. Check in online when you get here.
-Leave us a public review with your band playing.
-Share the love all around
+Leave us a public review with a pic of your band playing.
+Share the love all around.
+Ask a friend to take some great pictures

 Age Restrictions:

 1. Yes, we are a 21+ only venue at this time.
-Yes you may perform if under 21, contact us ahed of time to make arrangements
+Yes you may perform if under 21, contact us ahead of time to make arrangements

 Capacity: 120

 1. We hold 120 inside, about 30 on the smoking patio (plastic cups only).
 The back stage area holds 80 max standing, and its cozy at that time.
-With couches and easy flow it holds 50
+With couches and easy flow it holds 50.
+The bar itself has a great overall flow

 Check In / Load In / Out: